XIMA87/XIMA87/README.md

 <h3>About me</h3>

-Systems Analysis and Development student (PUC-MINAS) and passionate about origami, games, miniatures, Star Wars, D&D and Geek culture in general.
+Systems Analysis and Development student (PUC-MINAS) passionate about origami, games, miniatures, Star Wars, D&D and Geek culture.

 I'm a calm and creative person, with emotional intelligence, team spirit, good with logistics, resource and people management.